Staff

 -

-Hella Dijsselbloem Girón, Program Coordinator
+Hella Dijsselbloem Girón, Restorative Justice Program Coordinator

 For Hella, restorative justice is a practice of choosing connection over punishment and recognizing that people and communities need more than carceral responses to heal.
 She believes that real accountability happens when people are supported to face harm honestly, understand its impact, and take meaningful steps toward repair.
 With a background in restorative circle facilitation and community engagement, Hella is guided by the belief that everyone deserves to be heard, cared for, and given the opportunity to grow.
 She approaches human imperfection with empathy and patience, including her own, and sees restorative justice as a lifelong commitment to treating people with dignity and believing in their capacity for change.